dsavransky/EXOSIMS/documentation/quickstart.rst

 Running a Simulation and Analyzing Results
 ---------------------------------------------
-The survey simulation is executed via the ``run_sim`` method.
+The survey simulation is executed via the :py:meth:`~EXOSIMS.MissionSim.MissionSim.run_sim` method.
 When running with default settings (as in ``sampleScript_coron.json``) the simulation details (observation numbers and detections/characterizations) will be printed as it is executed (this can be toggled off via the ``verbose`` script keyword).
-The full mission timeline is saved to the ``DRM`` variable in the SurveySimulation object, and can be accessed as:
+The full mission timeline is saved to the ``DRM`` variable in the ``SurveySimulation`` object, and can be accessed as:

 .. code-block:: python